 Contrary to Steyn’s ruling, it was clearly impossible that anything Hall did prior July 2021 could have caused the claimants any “alarm, fear or distress.”
 There was certainly no evidence they felt any distress as a result of Hall’s actions.

-Sarah Gillbard—Eve Hibbert—had no knowledge of Hall at all and, though Martin Hibbert claimed he did, his testimony was implausible and, in any event, he had not raised any concerns about anything Hall had done or said with his own family.
+Sarah Gillbard—Eve Hibbert—had no knowledge of Hall at all prior to being informed by GMP.
+Though Martin Hibbert claimed he did, his testimony was implausible and, in any event, he had not raised any concerns about anything Hall had done or said with his own family.

 Prior to the trial, Hall’s explanation of his journalism and conciliatory offer was withheld from one of the claimants by the prosecution legal team.
 Consequently, Eve Hibbert—Sarah Gillbard—evidently came to trial with virtually no understanding of the litigation brought against Hall in her name.